CathalButler/CathalButler/README.md

 ## Hi, I'm Cathal 👋

 #### Some stuff about me:<br>
- - Currently working with C#.
+💻 Currently working with C#.<br>
- - Enjoy learning about latest in Cyber Secuity news by following [thehackernews.com](https://thehackernews.com/).
+🔐 Enjoy tracking thhe latest in Cyber Secuity news by following [thehackernews.com](https://thehackernews.com/).<br>
- - Enjoy tinkering with network tech. [openwrt-telegram-notifier](https://github.com/CathalButler/openwrt-telegram-notifier).
+🛠️ In my downtime from my job I enjoy working on a home lab which includes OpenSenes for home networking and Proxmox for managing virutal machines.<br>
- - Always up for working on fun and interesting projects with new people.
+🤝 Always up for working on fun and interesting projects with new people.<br>

 Below you can find some of my college projects pinned to date that I enjoyed working on.<br>